shieladixon/RC2014-MIDI/README.md

 # usage

-duplicate this file and name it something appropriate for your project
+duplicate mid-fw.asm and name it something appropriate for your project

 edit the introduction: string

-make sure MIDI.asm is in the same location as this file and that this file includes MIDI.asm
+make sure that it ncludes MIDI.asm and that MIDI.asm is in the same location.

-call init_serial  to set up the buffers and the interrupts.
+call init_serial   sets up the buffers and the interrupts.

 to receive MIDI -
 * call MIDI_task frequenty